PierfrancescoSoffritti/android-youtube-player/README.md

 After calling this method, the default [PlayerUIController](#playeruicontroller) won't be available anymore.
 Calling `YouTubePlayerView.getPlayerUIController()` will throw an exception.

-You are now required to manage your custom UI with your own code.
+You are now responsible for managing your custom UI with your own code.
 Meaning: you should write your own class to manage the UI.
 A simple but complete example can be seen [here, in the sample app](./core-sample-app/src/main/java/com/pierfrancescosoffritti/aytplayersample/examples/customUIExample), I recommend you take a few minutes to read it, it should be trivial to understand.

 Example (taken from sample app):